WHMHammer/robust-mini-batch-gradient-descent/README.md

 - Test whether the model still works when the fitted power is not equal to the true power

+- Finish the final report and add it to the repo

 ## Contribution

 [Hanming Wang](https://github.com/WHMHammer)